 Daily sea ice evolution in 2022

 Do our semi-monthly IM simulation results match the actual sea ice dynamics on a smaller time scale?
 To answer this question, we utilize the semi-monthly Ising parameters in Table 1 to simulate the daily evolution in 2022.
 Two periods, a melting period from Aug 16th to Sept 1st, 2022, and a freezing period from Oct 16th to Nov 1st, 2022, are simulated day-by-day for this experiment.
-The results, with comparisons between the actual and the simulated daily ice evolution, are shown in Figure 6, Figure 7, Figure 8, and Figure 9 respectively.
-The comparisons exhibit striking similarity across all the daily images in both periods, confirming that our IM preserves the more granular ice/water dynamics.
+The results, with comparisons between the actual and the simulated daily ice evolution, are shown in Figure 7, Figure 8, Figure 9, and Figure 10 respectively.
+The comparisons exhibit striking similarity across all the daily images in both periods, confirming that our IM preserves the ice/water dynamics in shorter time scale.